ssube/onnx-web/docs/user-guide.md

 #### Scale parameter

 The output scale for Real ESRGAN.
+This output will be rescaled using the outscale parameter.

 #### Outscale parameter